Why Apple's elusive iPad Pro discount is a fantastic deal for Memorial Day

 When will this deal expire?

-There's no official expiration date to the deal so, for now, it will likely run while supplies last.
-Deals are subject to sell out or expire at any time, though ZDNET remains committed to finding, sharing, and updating the best product deals for you to score the best savings.
+There's no official expiration date for the deal, so for now, it will likely run while supplies last.
+Deals are subject to sell out or expire anytime, though ZDNET remains committed to finding, sharing, and updating the best product deals for you to score the best savings.
 Our team of experts regularly checks in on the deals we share to ensure they are still live and obtainable.
 We're sorry if you've missed out on this deal, but don't fret—we're constantly finding new chances to score savings and sharing them with you at ZDNET.com.